hoverduck/a8c-casperjs-tests/README.md

 You may need to set up proxychains (http://proxychains.sourceforge.net/howto.html) to force the connection to the 'staging' version of the WP page.

-TODO:

-    1) Exercise different methods of reaching the Plan Upgrade page

-    2) Exercise the full purchase process with a valid CC#